Metatavu/wordpress-email-media-import/readme.txt

   * Create new route in Mailgun administration panel, check the "store and notify" box and type in https://www.mywordpress.com/mailgun-media-import as notification address

 == Changelog ==

+= 0.7 =
+* Refactored to use tags within the contents instead of subject and content to determine image title and description
+* Added support for specifying target galleries by tags

+= 0.6 =
+* Relased into Wordpress Codex

 = 0.5 =
 * Refactored to use shortcodes instead of path override